atbcb/ICTTestingBaseline/docs/15Headings.md

 # 15. Headings
 ## Rationale
+### Requirement Rationale
 Headings must be programmatically determinable.
 Headings levels must be programmatically determinable and correct within the heading structure.
 Headings must be descriptive.

+### Test Method Rationale
+<<Include text to describe why we are testing the way we have outlined>>

 ## Accessibility Requirements
-* WCAG2 SC: 1.3.1 Info and relationships
+* WCAG2 SC 1.3.1 Info and relationships
     * Technique ARIA12: Using `role=”heading”` and `aria-level=”#”` to identify heading levels
     * Technique H42: Using `<h1>` to `<h6>` to identify headings
-* WCAG2 SC: 2.4.6 Headings and Labels
+* WCAG2 SC 2.4.6 Headings and Labels
     * Technique G130: Providing descriptive headings
-* WCAG2 SC: 4.1.1 Parsing
+* WCAG2 SC 4.1.1 Parsing
     * Technique H88: Using HTML according to spec (VALID CODE Requirement related to use of `<h1>` in combination with role="heading" and aria-level="#")
 * WCAG2 SC: 4.1.2 Name, Role, Value